harelba/q/README.markdown

 One additional thing to note is that many Linux tools treat text as text and not as data.
 In that sense, you can look at q as a meta-tool which provides access to all the data-related tools that SQL provides (e.g. expressions, ordering, grouping, aggregation etc.).

 ## Requirements
-* Python with the sqlite3 module installed.
-The module is a part of standard Python 2.5 and up.
+* Just Python 2.5 and up or Python 2.4 with sqlite3 module installed.

 ## Installation
 * No real installation is required - Just put q in the PATH.